dianamosca/user-documentation/_posts/2021-06-17-Catalog-Manage-Grid.md

 * Filter - learn more about the [contains filter](/3.%20catalog%20set%20up/Contains-Filter/)
 * Grid and Table view
 * Export data (download)

-We also see how you can

-* Add a comment on a record.

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/e862e68f5afe495e827c28835ec38474" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>